mendicant-original/webdev3-planning/CONVENTIONS.md

 - Use Draper "Decorator" classes instead of Presenters or helper methods: As mendicant community friend Steve Klabnik will attest to (http://blog.steveklabnik.com/posts/2011-09-06-the-secret-to-rails-oo-design, http://blog.steveklabnik.com/posts/2011-09-09-better-ruby-presenters), using some type of Presentation class is OO.
 Steve also is a contributor to Draper, a neat gem that provides a base Decorator class to save you the work of creating your own base Presenter class.
 The Railscasts episode on Draper is a good place to learn what you need to know: http://railscasts.com/episodes/286-draper

 - Use the old hash syntax hashrocket instead of the newer "hashrocket-less" one.
 While the newer syntax is aesthetically pleasing, it's limitation to symbol keys make it difficult to stay consistent within files.

+- Use coffeescript rather than regular javascript.
+The syntax is nicer to read and write, plus it compiles down to excellent looking javascript.